nall/tv-importofx/README.md

     tv-importofx delete_password --username <username>

+You can add credentials for multiple usernames.
+There is no way currently to provide a list of existing usernames in the keyring.

 Once you've setup your OFX account(s) and Tradervue credentials, you're ready to start importing executions.

 ## Importing